Safe Online Bid Optimization with Return on Investment and Budget Constraints: Experimental Evaluation

 \section{Experimental Evaluation}

-We experimentally evaluate our algorithms in terms of pseudo-regret and safety in synthetic settings generated from real-world data.
-The adoption of synthetic settings allows us to evaluate our algorithms in many different realistic scenarios and, for each of them, to find the optimal clairvoyant solution necessary to measure the algorithms' regret and safety.
-The real-world dataset is provided by AdsHotel (\url{https://www.adshotel.com/}), an Italian media agency working in the hotel booking market.\footnote{Additional details useful for the complete reproducibility of our results are provided in~\ref{app:reproducibility}, while the code used in our experimental activity is available at: \url{https://github.com/oi-tech/safe_bid_opt}.}
+We experimentally evaluate our algorithms in terms of pseudo-regret and safety in synthetic settings.
+The adoption of synthetic settings allows us to evaluate our algorithms in realistic scenarios and, at the same time, to have an optimal clairvoyant solution necessary to measure the algorithms' pseudo-regret and safety.
+In the following experiment, we show that \textsf{GCB} suffers from significant violations of both ROI and budget constraints even in simple settings, while \alg{} does not.\footnote{ Additional experiments and details useful for the complete reproducibility of our results are provided in the supplementary material.
+Code available at \url{https://github.com/oi-tech/safe_bid_opt}.}

-Our experimental activity is structured as follows.
-In Section~\ref{sec:6.1}, we evaluate how \textsf{GCB} and \alg{} violate the constraints.
-In Section~\ref{sec:6.2}, we evaluate how the performances of \alg$(\psi,\phi)$ vary as $\psi$ varies when the budget constraint is known to be active.
-In Section~\ref{sec:6.3}, we evaluate the performances of all the algorithms when the ROI constraint is known to be active.
-Finally, in Section~\ref{sec:6.4}, we run our algorithms with multiple, heterogeneous settings and evaluate the average performances.